The Book Thief (film): Plot

-In Nazi Germany, Liesel Meminger is sent to live with foster parents Hans and Rosa Hubermann in the town of Molching during World War II.
+In Nazi Germany, Liesel Meminger is sent to live with her foster parents Hans and Rosa Hubermann in the town of Molching during World War II.
 After stealing The Grave Digger’s Handbook at her brother's funeral, Liesel develops a love of reading, encouraged by Hans, who teaches her to read.
 She befriends her neighbour Rudy Steiner and joins the Hitler Youth, though she grows disillusioned with the regime.

 At a book burning, Liesel salvages a scorched book, an act witnessed by Ilsa Hermann, the mayor's wife, who later allows her access to her private library.
 The Hubermanns hide Max Vandenberg, a Jewish man whose father once saved Hans's life.
 Liesel and Max bond over books and shared trauma, but when Hans publicly defends a Jewish neighbour, Max leaves to protect the family.

-Liesel briefly sees Max again as he is marched through town with other prisoners.
+Liesel is convinced she saw Max marched through town with other prisoners, but is unable to confirm it.
 Soon after, an unannounced air raid devastates Molching.
 Liesel survives in the basement, but Hans, Rosa, Rudy, and others are killed.
 She is later reunited with Max after the war and lives to old age, with the story narrated by Death, who reflects on her life and the enduring power of words.